-So you want to do a homemade holiday this year.
-Maybe money is tight and you figure making gifts is a way to save money.
-Or you want to make a valiant stand against the commercialization of Christmas by making every gift you give this year a personal expression of your time and effort.
+Do you want to do a homemade holiday this year?
+Maybe money is tight and you figure making gifts is a way to save money?
+Or you want to make a valiant stand against the commercialization of Christmas by making every gift you give a personal expression of your time and effort?

 Before you go crazy on your new home-made holiday extravaganza, here are a few words to the wise about how to keep your newfound passion from becoming another holiday headache.

 Let's say that your family togetherness (or lack thereof) at Thanksgiving inspires you to commit to a Christmas or Hanukkah of home-made gift giving.
 Or maybe it's prompted by another round of Black Friday shopping horror stories.
 Either way, you usually have less than a month from that point to make gifts.

 How many gifts will you be making?
 Just for your immediate family, or for all the extended family?
 Will you have to ship any gifts?
 When do you want people to receive your gifts?
 Remember to leave at least a week or two for postal delivery during December.
 I've even had a box sent through Priority Mail take 2 weeks to reach its destination just before Christmas.

 With the answers to those questions, you should figure out the right quantity and amount of time for when the gifts have to be done.
 How much time a day - or week - can you dedicate to making gifts, including wrapping and shopping for materials?
 Be sure to pad your schedule, as life interrupts, mistakes can be made, and even the best of us underestimate the time a project can take.